AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/3_code_review.md

 Set the Branch Name Pattern: `main`

+> [!WARNING]
-We won't be implementing these for this course, this is just to understand the concept of codefying collaboration.
+> We won't be implementing these for this course, this is just to understand the concept of codefying collaboration.
+Applying these settings will inhibit your ability to complete the labs.

 If we were working on team, we would check the following 7 fields: